pedr0sorio/lefusion-slicer/README.md

 | 4                | -     | 2min 52s |

 > [!NOTE]
 > I have been using a 40GB A100, which allows be to generate multiple lesions at once.
 Please adjust the batch size accoridng to you GPU.
+It is possible to run the server on a T4 GPU but batches would have to be reduced to a single lesion and teh total processing time soars up to 3min 30s / lesion.

 ## Contact
 For any questions or issues, please open an issue on this repository or contact me at [pedro.c.osorio@gmail.com].